Putr/api-shortener/doc/api.md

 ## Delete short url

-Can only be done by the owner!
+Can only be done by the creator of the short url!

 DELETE /api/v1/url/[domain]/[shortUrl]